 - If you have a crazy busy week coming up, make a mental note to be on the lookout for an easy, slow cooker or make-ahead meals that can be served up in a hurry.
 We’re big fans at our house of the cook once, eat twice approach.
 This Crock Pot Salsa Verde Chicken dish is amazing for lunch the next day!

 - Making your meal plan visual may hold you more accountable for actually cooking at home.
 Post it somewhere everyone can see it.
-Plus, this way your family won’t be constantly asking you, “What’s for dinner?”.
-They can just refer to the weekly meal planning template.
+Plus, this way, your family won’t constantly be asking you, “What’s for dinner?”.
+They can refer to the weekly meal planning template.

 - Keep a well-stocked pantry.
 Cooking is a lot easier if you have all your ingredients on hand.
-Here’s a list of pantry essentials that guarantees you have what you need to cook up delicious meals.
+Here’s a list of pantry essentials that guarantee you have what you need to cook delicious meals.